Hechtov/MAPF-splitting-solver/README.md

 # MAPF-splitting-solver
-Multi Agents Path Finding (MAPF) advanced solver infrastructure with Bi-Directional solver and automated splitting method
+Multi Agents Path Finding (MAPF) advanced solver infrastructure with Bi-Directional solver and automated splitting method.

 The MAPF code infrastructure was created by Ben Gurion University of the Negev.